IOC, Paralympics join Russian doping court case

 The World Anti-Doping Agency has accused Russia of handing over doctored computer data from the Moscow anti-doping laboratory to conceal past cover-ups.
 WADA also says fake evidence was planted to discredit its star witness, former lab director Grigory Rodchenkov.

 The case at CAS is technically between WADA and the Russian anti-doping agency, but third parties are allowed to have a degree of involvement if they would be affected by the sanctions.

-The Russian Olympic Committee and Russian Paralympic Committee both said they’d filed to seek that status Friday.
+The Russian Olympic Committee and Russian Paralympic Committee both said they had filed to seek that status Friday.
+They want Russian athletes to compete under their own flag – unlike at the 2018 Winter Olympics – and with no extra checks on their eligibility.

-If CAS upholds the sanctions, then Russian athletes would face extra vetting using the lab database to indicate whether they ever benefited from cover-ups.
+In the event CAS upholds the sanctions, then Russian athletes would face extra vetting using the lab database to indicate whether they ever benefited from cover-ups.
 That could mean more legal disputes in the run-up to the Olympics and Paralympics in Tokyo this year.

+“By participating as a third party, the ROC will stand up for the rights of Russian athletes and Russian sports federations to compete under the Russian flag and for equal qualification conditions and access for Russians at the Olympic Games and other competitions,” the Russian Olympic Committee said in a statement.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports